 A well thought out workflow is essential in digital photography editing.
 There are many tools in software and we need to learn where to start, what tool to use, and in what sequence.
-In general, whether in Photoshop or in Lightroom the workflow goes from global to local.
+In general, whether in Photoshop or Lightroom, the workflow goes from global to local.
 Fix the issues that impact most of the image and the smaller issues may disappear anyway.
 However, when all is said and done we may need well-controlled local adjustments to materialize our vision.
 In this tutorial, I will explore the Lightroom Adjustment Brush to push the background exposure down and push the person more towards the front.
 Meet my uncle Sureyya who will help me in this tutorial!

 In the opening image above, the original photograph is on the left.
 As you see, no amount of global adjustment would tone down the bright opening on the back and bring him forward.
 So, the carefully painted (masked) image in the middle shows the area that would be affected by the adjustment brush.
 After adjusting the global and brush sliders, I can end up with a result on the right.

 The adjustment brush is on the tool panel tucked between the histogram and the Basic adjustments panel.
 You will recognize it by its long handle and funky looking brush head.

 When the adjustment brush panel is opened it may or not fully expand.
 If it is not fully expanded you will see a cryptic panel with no adjustments visible like the image on the right.
 If that is the case, simply click on the “disclosure triangles” highlighted by the red circles to expand the panel in full.
 Then you will see the set of adjustment sliders as well as the brush adjustments section.